arron21/spiritandground-hugo/content/poetry/don-t-say-to-me-i-will-die-for-you.md

 \-

-You have lifted me higher;
+You have lifted me higher

-The backs of one hundred ancestors lay below my foot,
+The backs of one hundred ancestors lay below my foot

 Where you will lie

 Lifting—

-And I think you've forgotten:
+And I think you've forgotten

 \-

 Below the throned vipers feet

-There is nothing but blood,
+There is nothing but blood

-And you are not them.
+And you are not them

 \-

-You say to me "I will die for you,"
+You say to me "I will die for you"

-But I know the truth of it:
+But I know the truth of it

 They will go on draining you

-Until they have bled you dry,
+Until they have bled you dry

 \-

-And you will believe you sacrificed yourself,
+And you will believe you sacrificed yourself

 And you will believe you have done it for me—

 \-

-So don't say this to me now;
+So don't say this to me now

 \-

 Don't rest their despicable deeds

-Upon my shoulders as a royal mantle,
+Upon my shoulders as a royal mantle

-Don't say to me "I will die for you,"
+Don't say to me "I will die for you"

 \-